Pimp: The Story of My Life. By Iceberg Slim

 I thought, “I was still black in the white man’s world.
 My hope to be important and admired could be realized even behind this black stockade.
 It was simple, just pimp my ass off and get a ton of scratch.
 Everybody in both worlds kissed your ass black and blue if you had flash and front.”

 The great thing about the book is the multitude of colourful characters that Slim comes across and the way he describes them.
 From his early days of starting out he meets another young hustler (much like himself) called Party Time.
-They come up with a hilarious, yet dangerous scheme (the Murphy as it was called) where Slim dresses himself up in women’s clothes, to make himself look like a prostitute, and thereby hides himself partially in the shadows at the end of a long dark alleyway.
+They come up with a hilarious, yet dangerous scheme (known as the Murphy) where Slim dresses himself up in women’s clothes, to make himself look like a prostitute, and thereby hides himself partially in the shadows at the end of a long dark alleyway.

 ‘Around ten that night in an alley in the heart of the vice section, Seventh and Vilet Sts., we unwrapped the package that Party had brought.
 I rolled up my pants legs beyond my bony knees.
 I slipped into the twenty-five cent red-cotton dress from the Salvation Army.